Gotthelf Greiner

-Johann Gotthelf Greiner (February 22.
-1732, Alsbach – August 12.
-1797) was a German glassmaker.
-He is acknowledge as co-inventor of the porcelain.
+Johann Gotthelf Greiner (22 February 1732, Alsbach – 12 August 1797) was a German glassmaker.
+He is acknowledged as a co-inventor of porcelain.

 Biography

 Greiner was born in an old-established glassmaker’s family in Scheibe-Alsbach, Schwarzburg-Rudolstadt.
 He was a descendant of the as Schwabenhans well known Hans Greiner.

 Lifework

-Gotthelf Greiner invented together with his cousin and brother-in-law, Gottfried Greiner, independently to Johann Friedrich Böttger, over many years of research work, and in a little bit different chemical composition Porcelain.
+Gotthelf Greiner invented, together with his cousin and brother-in-law, Gottfried Greiner, independently of Johann Friedrich Böttger, over many years of research work, and with a slightly different chemical composition Porcelain.

-His entrepreneurship provided the basics to the Turingian porcelain manufacturing.
-Greiner’s work and these of his sons was connected with the following foundation of porcelain manufactures:
+His entrepreneurship provided the basics for the Turingian porcelain manufacturing.
+Greiner’s work and those of his sons were connected with the following foundation of porcelain manufacturers: